xirrow/JavaScript30/02 - JS and CSS Clock/README.md

-# JavaScript Drum Kit
+# JavaScript JS and CSS Clock

-## This JavaScript app is the completed version of Wes Bos' JavaScript Drum Kit project which is a part of Bos' JavaScript30 - 30 Day Vanilla JS Coding Challenge
+## This JavaScript app is the completed version of Wes Bos' JavaScript JS and CSS Clock project which is a part of Bos' JavaScript30 - 30 Day Vanilla JS Coding Challenge

 ## Completed by Zack Worrix